Executive Order 14183: Legal challenges

 The order was challenged in a court filing, Talbott v.
 Trump, by six active duty transgender service members, and two prospective members, who sought a preliminary injunction.
 One of the active duty soldiers alleged that while on approved leave to receive medical care, he received a call saying that he would be considered AWOL if he did not return immediately.
 In a court hearing with US District Judge Ana C. Reyes, the plaintiffs were argued for by GLAD Senior Director of Transgender and Queer Rights Jennifer Levi; while the Department of Justice was represented by Jason Lynch.

 During the hearing, the plaintiffs argued that the order violated their rights under the Fifth Amendment to the United States Constitution, and had made them "unequal and dispensable, demeaning them in the eyes of their fellow service members and the public".
 The defense meanwhile agreed that the transgender service members impacted were "honorable, truthful, and disciplined" and had made the United States safer, but argued for the ban on the grounds that “A transgender individual identifying as a woman is not similarly situated to a biological female, nor is a transgender individual identifying as a man similarly situated to a biological male".

 Judge Reyes described the order as an attempt to label "an entire category of people dishonest, dishonorable, undisciplined, immodest, who lack integrity -- people who have taken an oath to defend this country, who have been under fire, people who have taken fire for this country", saying that it showed an "unadulterated animus" towards the transgender community, and that portions of it were "frankly ridiculous".
 Shortly thereafter, the Department of Justice filed a rare judicial complaint against Reyes for "hostile and egregious misconduct".

 On March 18, 2025, Reyes blocked the executive order, ruling that banning trans people from the military likely violated their constitutional rights.
 Reyes stayed her order three days, to give time for an appeal.

 On March 17, 2025, another lawsuit challenging the executive order was filed in the US District Court for New Jersey by two trans men removed from the Air Force.
 On March 24, 2025, judge Christine O'Hearn issued a two-week ban on enforcing the executive order.

 On May 6, 2025, the Supreme Court allowed the Trump administration to reinstate its ban on transgender military service members while legal challenges continue in the Ninth Circuit.

+On June 1, 2026, the US court of appeals for D.C. ruled that transgender members of the military can continue to serve, but the armed services can continue refusing to enlist new transgender members.